- 1 Configuration Server

 Changing these port assignments depends on the type of port.
 To change the value of the management port, you must update the configuration file with the revised information, and restart Configuration Server.

 Changing the value of the listening port is more complex.
 As described in Multiple Ports on Configuration Server, Configuration Server reads its listening port assignment from the configuration file once, at initial startup.
 For subsequent startups, it reads the port value from the Configuration Database.
-Therefore, you must change the value in the Configuration Database by modifying the Port property of the Configuration Server Application object.
+Therefore, you must change the value in the Configuration Database by modifying the Port property of the Configuration Server Application object, as follows:

 Encrypting the Configuration Database Password